Tomato Rasam (Thakkali Rasam)

 Step by StepJump to Recipe

-tomato rasam in a traditional South Indian container with a spoon placed on top of a white kitchen napkin on the left side on a blue board
+tomato rasam in a traditional South Indian container with a spoon placed on top of a white kitchen napkin on the left side on a dark navy blue board.

-Tomato rasam is a popular South Indian dish that is known for being equally healthful and delicious.
-In fact, it’s often served as a spiced hot drink that helps ease cold symptoms and digestion issues.
+In fact, it’s often served as a spiced hot drink that helps ease cold/cough symptoms and digestion issues.

-It is a vegan recipe that features juicy tomatoes, bold spices, and lots of ginger and garlic for an extra pungent, wonderfully tangy flavor.
+It is a vegan recipe that features juicy tomatoes, bold spices, and lots of ginger and garlic for extra pungent, wonderfully sour notes in the dish.

-While there are many different recipes for making a traditional tomato rasam recipe – this is by far the easiest to make from scratch.
+While there are many different ways for making a classic Tomato Rasam, this is by far the easiest way to make it from scratch.
 And, in my opinion, it is the tastiest, too!

-Both recipes are easy to make and are delicious to enjoy as a soup or with rice.
-Simply choose how spicy you like your tomato rasam!
+The recipe is easy to make and is delectable to enjoy as a soup or with rice.
+You can also simply choose how spicy you like your rasam.

-For the first tomato rasam recipe aka thakkali rasam, we use cumin seeds and black pepper as the main spices.
+For the Tomato Rasam, we use cumin seeds and black pepper as the main spices.
 You can increase or decrease the proportion of pepper to adjust with your taste and desired level of spice.
+Plus, you also obviously require juicy red tomatoes and plenty of herbs.

 Step-by-Step Guide